gochanadev/floasis-items-react/README.md

 ### !!!!
 also update the collection metadata text in the contract for each deployer
+- make sure storage paths are prefixed with this project name so they won't conflict with other ones

 ### Run emulator
 go run ./overflow/setup_web/setup_web.go